Johnny Warman: Walking into Mirrors, Australian chart success

-During 1982, Warman was promised an Australian tour if the single sold 7,000 copies in Australia.
+In 1982, Warman was promised an Australian tour if the single sold 7,000 copies in Australia.
 The single sold 76,000 copies and reached No.9 in the Australian charts but the tour was not forthcoming.
 At this time Warman appeared on an episode of "Countdown" with Molly Meldrum which was filmed in London.
 The album Walking into Mirrors was released in July 1981 in the UK, Europe, Australia and New Zealand and sold over 100,000 copies worldwide.
 A second music video was also made for the title track, which was also directed by Jeff Baines.
 Later in 1981 "Martian Summer" was released as a single in the Netherlands.
 The final single from the album was a remix of "Three Minutes", with the non-album track "Jon Glass" as the B-side.

-Capitalising on the success of Walking into Mirrors Warman took to the road, making live and television performances in Sweden, West Germany, Belgium, France, Spain (Music Express), Portugal (Festa é Festa),the U.K. and the Netherlands, where he appeared second on the bill to Ian Hunter at the New Pop Festival in Rotterdam in 1982.
+Capitalizing on the success of Walking into Mirrors Warman took to the road, making live and television performances in Sweden, West Germany, Belgium, France, Spain (Music Express), Portugal (Festa é Festa), the U.K. and the Netherlands, where he appeared second on the bill to Ian Hunter at the New Pop Festival in Rotterdam in 1982.

 The Rocket Record Company encouraged Warman to start work on a second album, which was to become the more musically intricate From The Jungle to the New Horizons.
 The album was recorded at The Manor Studios in Oxford and produced by Warman and Coppersmith-Heaven.
 Warman was Alain joined by drummer Jerry Marotta also bassistTony Levin, Guitarist Chris Payne of Dramatis and keyboard player Andy Clark.
 Kiki Dee sang backing vocals to the songs "(United) The State Of America" and "Looking Back (To See If Someone's Looking Back at Me)".
 "Dream Dream Dream" was the only single taken from the album, released in 1983 a month before the album.
 Neither the single nor the album made any impact and The Rocket Record Company withdrew their contract.

 "Don't Call Me", songwriting for others and A Song for Europe

 In 1984, Warman started writing for other artists and recorded his final solo release "(Here Comes) The Beat Patrol", with the song "Don't Call Me" as a B-side under the guidance of Mickie Most.
 The single was released in RAK records in UK in October 1984.
 "Beat Patrol" was covered by Starship in 1987 and reached number 46 in the U.S charts.
-"Don't Call Me" was later covered by Asia on their 1992 album Aqua.
+"Don't Call Me" was later covered by Asia on their 1992 album along with Who will stop the Rain, Someday, and Crime of the Heart on the Aqua.

 During 1984 Warman also appeared in the music videos for Alexei Sayle's "'Ullo John!
 Gotta New Motor?" and Hot Chocolate.